 Your support resulted in:In addition to:

 Over the last few months, MEDA has provided 1:1 coaching and support services in these areas for nearly 5,000 households in the Mission and beyond.
-As we close out this year, we need your support to go deeper with these families and businesses we’ve identified as being the most vulnerable.
+We need your support to go deeper with these families and businesses we’ve identified as being the most vulnerable.

 This means more focused, bilingual and remote technical assistance on the critical topics businesses need to reopen and thrive, ongoing financial coaching for our families and 1:1 support for families to secure safer housing or ensure they don’t face eviction during this time.